Missouri and Northern Arkansas Railroad

 MNA is owned by Genesee & Wyoming, a shortline railroad holding company, having been purchased in 2013 with the acquisition of RailAmerica who bought the MNA back in 2000.

 Operations

 MNA operates approximately 505 mi of trackage in Arkansas, Kansas, and Missouri.
-Its mainline extends 384.1 mi from Pleasant Hill, Missouri through Carthage, Missouri to Daiz, Arkansas.
-It also has trackage rights on Union Pacific Railroad lines for 32 mi between Pleasant Hill and Kansas City, Missouri and 2 mi between Daiz and Newport, Arkansas.
-On the mainline, MNA interchanges with the Union Pacific Railroad at Pleasant Hill, MO and Daiz, AR, and with the BNSF Railway at Aurora, Missouri.
-The line no longer interchanges with the BNSF Railway at Lamar, Missouri or Carthage, Missouri.
+Its mainline extends 384.1 mi from Pleasant Hill, Missouri, through Carthage, Missouri, to Diaz, Arkansas.
+It also has trackage rights on Union Pacific Railroad lines for 32 mi between Pleasant Hill and Kansas City, Missouri, and 2 mi between Diaz and Newport, Arkansas.
+On the mainline, MNA interchanges with the Union Pacific Railroad at Pleasant Hill, Missouri, and Diaz, Arkansas, and with the BNSF Railway at Aurora, Missouri.
+The line no longer interchanges with the BNSF Railway at Lamar, Missouri, or Carthage, Missouri.